Lake Grassmere: Salt industry

 In the mid 1960s, harvests were carried out with a new pattern of crystallising ponds which have special provision for draining off rainwater before it has had time to mix with the brine concentrate.

 The harvest for 1964–65 reached 30,000 tons, a record at the time.

 By 1970, the harvest had increased to almost 52,000 tonnes, but this could not match demand, which had grown with industrial development (especially from freezing works and pulp and paper mills).
 It became evident that Grassmere could not meet New Zealand's salt requirements.

 Bulk shipments of salt from the Caribbean and Australia were landed at Mt Maunganui, where a vacuum salt plant was built.
 This produced the high-purity salt needed by producers in the dairy and pharmaceutical industries.
 A second, smaller vacuum plant was built at Grassmere.

 Some rolling stock from the railway at Grassmere salt works is preserved at the Ferrymead Two Foot Railway.

 Economics

 A large range of salts with slightly different chemical compositions, grain sizes and shapes are produced at Lake Grassmere.
 All table salt produced in New Zealand is solar salt, and both iodised and non-iodised table salt are available.

 Iodised salt contains added iodine (to prevent goitre) and silicon dioxide (to make the salt run).
 Specialty salts, including flaky salt, are also produced at Lake Grassmere.

-Animal health products such as salt licks for farm animals are produced at Grassmere and Mt Maunganui.
+Animal health products such as salt licks for farm animals are produced at Grassmere and Mount Maunganui.

 At the end of summer Grassmere's gleaming white salt piles are easily seen from State Highway 1.
 This seasonal landmark forms a vivid contrast to the burnt brown of the Marlborough hills.